- State Tested Nurse Aide (STNA)

 - STNA Clinical Experience

 Gain hands on experience in a long term care facility putting into practice skills successfully demonstrated in Nurse Aide Theory/Lab.
 Students must obtain 80% on skills clinical check-off in order to pass.

-Manage illness and injuries within the first few minutes of their occurrence.
-Students will receive a Pass or Fail grade and a course completion card upon passing.
+Learn how to recognize and manage illness and injuries within the first few minutes of their occurrence.

 - Medical Terminology